Jagoca98/DynamicEntropyExplore/README.md

 ### Publications

+This work was used in an academic context.
 If you use this work in an academic context, please cite the following publication(s):

 * P. Fankhauser, M. Bloesch, C. Gehring, M. Hutter, and R. Siegwart: **PAPER TITLE**.
 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS), 2015. ([PDF](http://dx.doi.org/10.3929/ethz-a-010173654))